Padel is typically played in doubles on an enclosed court, slightly smaller than a tennis court.

 To get a feel for what Padel is all about, check out this video (best-watched in full screen!)...

 And now Padel has come to Bective, thanks to John Brady.
 We meet at 10:30am every Sunday morning, and John can arrange for the supply of Padel racquets, and any accessories

 that you may need for your game.
 Click here for further details.

 As a fully qualified and certified Padel coach, John will be able to impart his vast knowledge to you through his innovative and creative approach to lessons.
 Contact him today and get your Padel on!

-Stay tuned for upcoming Padel events in the club and locally.
+Stay tuned for more great Padel events happening in Bective and around the city!

 Light tokens cost €1.50 each and last for 30 minutes.
 They are available from the Bar Manager, Mark O'Brien, Club Captain Tom McKeogh, or any member of the committee.
 The machine for the floodlights is situated just outside of Court Nr.
 1, adjacent to the back rugby pitch.
 The padel court is court no. 5

 Sign up for club updates